gep13-oss/live-streams/README.md

 [![Monday 12th July 2021 - Live Stream](https://img.youtube.com/vi//0.jpg)](http://www.youtube.com/watch?v= "Monday 12th July 2021 - Live Stream")

+After last weeks shambles of a stream, we were able to figure out a few of the issues during the week that was preventing the site from working when published to Azure App Service.
+Turns out that the version of node on the build machine was wrong, and as a result the TypeScript transpiling (which is included in the template application by default) doesn't work.
+However, we don't actually have any TypeScript in the project just now, so removing this portion of the "magic" from the template, made things start to work.

+With that part working, we started working on collecting some metadata about the albums that are being created, and storing this information in a data.json file within each album folder.
+This information can then be hydrated again, when browsing the album.
+This is a cheap version of a database for each album, but it also serves the purpose, so I don't think we will need anything much more complicated.

 ### 132 - Monday 5th July 2021
 #### Stream 132 - Back after short break, and starting a new pet project